evisp/ml-handbook/docs/04-core-ml/dim_reduction.md

 - Linear combinations of the original features.
 - Ordered so that the first component captures as much variance as possible.
-- Mutually orthogonal, with each subsequent component capturing the largest remaining variance.[1]
+- Mutually orthogonal, with each subsequent component capturing the largest remaining variance.

 Geometrically, PCA **rotates the coordinate system** so that the axes align with the directions where the data spreads out the most.
 After this rotation, you can drop the less important axes and keep only the first few components, which gives a compressed but informative representation of each data point.